 A trailer and screening list for the film can be viewed here.

 An article on the issues the film covers, written by the filmmaker for The Guardian, can be read here.

 An interview with the filmmakers for The Wall Street Journal can be read here.

-Adam recently completed three new documentary films, also shot in China - Americaville, Fantasy Factory and Nightworld – all of which are set to be released throughout 2019.
+Adam recently completed three new documentary films, also shot in China - Americaville, Fantasy Factory and Nightworld – all of which are set to be released throughout 2019 and 2020.
 Americaville explores the replica of Jackson Hole, Wyoming built on the outskirts of Beijing and the lives of Chinese residents attempting to live their interpretation of the American dream in the town.
 The film was sponsored by the Whicker’s Foundation, the Asian Cinema Fund, and the Bruckmann Trust.
 Fantasy Factory explores, through a series of photoshoots, the dissonance between desired and lived realities against the industrial, rural, and replica-cityscapes of contemporary China.
-Nightworld presents a kaleidoscopic meditation on nighttime in the Chinese megacity of Chongqing.
+Nightworld follows two daredevils as they scale building at night in the Chinese megacity of Chongqing.